Cuckoogoldpartridge

 Serious faults

-Complete absence of cuckoo pattern on the neck-hackle.
-Absence of peppering on the shoulders.
+Complete lack of cuckoo pattern on the neck-hackle.
+Lack of peppering on the shoulders.
 Too light veining.
 Very coarse or clumped peppering.
 Prominent cuckoo-pattern on the breast.
-Too pale breast color.
-Too little cuckoo-pattern on the wings and tail.
-Excessively contrasting cuckoo-pattern (clouding) on the shoulders, wing-coverts, wing-bar, back, saddle and tail-coverts.
+Too pale breast-color.
+Too little cuckoo-pattern on the tail and wings.
+Excessively contrasting cuckoo-pattern on the back, shoulder-arch, wing-coverts, saddle and tail-coverts.
 Complete white feathers in wing-flights young chickens.

 Faults